yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 #### BucketAccessRequest

-A user namespaced custom resource representing an object store user and an access policy defining the user’s relation to a storage instance.
-A user creates a `BucketAccessRequest` (BAR) in the app's namespace (which is the same namespace as the `BucketRequest`) A 'BucketAccessRequest' specify *either* a ServiceAccount or a secret name, and a config map which contains access policy.
+A user namespaced custom resource representing an object store user and an access policy defining the user’s relation to that storage.
+A user creates a `BucketAccessRequest` (BAR) in the app's namespace (which is the same namespace as the `BucketRequest`) A 'BucketAccessRequest' specifies *either* a ServiceAccount or a secret name, and a config map which contains access policy.
 Specifying a ServiceAccount enables provisioners to support cloud provider identity integration with their respective Kubernetes offerings.

 ```yaml
 apiVersion: cosi.io/v1alpha1